kcarta/flutter-random-gif/README.md

 # random gif

-Shows random gifs, filterable by category and rating.
-Uses the Giphy API.
+Shows random gifs, using the Giphy API.

 This is my first Flutter app, written over a few short train rides.